ekirbs/portfolio-v5/README.md

 >## Features

 - My Work - some of the projects I've built, displayed in a component I built
+  - the links taks you to the deployed app and the github repo
 - Technologies - some of the technologies I've worked with
+  - hover over them on desktop for the name
-- About Me - a brief look at the man, and his professional resume
+- About Me - a brief look at the man
+- My Resume - a summary of professional resume with an option to download my full resume in a pdf
-- Contact Me - my business contact
+- Contact Me - my business contact information
-- Fun Stuff:
-  - Music Player - listen to some tunes
-  - Weather Forecast Finder - find weather in a city
-  - Google Maps - interact with google's world map and search for a location
-  - more to come! - google maps, games, direct contact option, and more
+  - the Google Maps is right now just generally centered on my region in the world
+  - the contact form should work, if you so choose.
+It will send me an email.